 Possibly one of the smallest campsites in Cornwall.
-This year 2018 we will be open as a campsite during the Easter holidays, until the end of August.
+This year, 2018, we will be open from 25th May until the end of August.
 Our tariff is £7 per adult £4 per child.
 The little cabin will be bookable for £10 extra per night and sleeps 2 people only.
 Please read our About our campsite page.
-We will take bookings from January 2018 this year via email: email@example.com or mobile: 07412759121 or follow me on twitter
+We will take bookings from January 2018 this year via email: firstname.lastname@example.org or mobile: 07412759121 or follow me on twitter

 Wednesday, 15 July 2015

 Summer is a coming

 July really feels like summer is a coming - despite several mizzly days this week - but the rain makes us green and makes the grass grow and the grass is definately growing.

 In the old reservoir garden the weeds are also growing and I have been trying to limit their multiplication so they don't swamp the flowers and hedges I have planted.
 Bought myself a new toy to help with the gardening and ensure a cup of tea on the campsite, an Mkettle.
 Brilliant invention.
 Took a little time to get the knack to light but once lit it was fab and boiled in 6 minutes or so and made two fab cups of coffee.